StackItHQ/pes-zulqarnain02/README.md

    -After synchronization, you can update the Google Sheet by clicking the "Update Database" button on the confirmation page.

 ## Files Overview
--google_sheet_sync_complete.html: Template displayed after successful synchronization with options to open the Google Sheet and update the database.
+- google_sheet_sync_complete.html: Template displayed after successful synchronization with options to open the Google Sheet and update the database.
--sync_sheet.html: Form to enter the Google Sheet ID for synchronization.
+- sync_sheet.html: Form to enter the Google Sheet ID for synchronization.
--google_setting.py: Contains functions to authenticate and interact with Google Sheets API.
+- google_setting.py: Contains functions to authenticate and interact with Google Sheets API.
--google_sheet.py: Handles communication with the Google Sheets API, including fetching data from a Google Sheet and pushing updates to it.
+- google_sheet.py: Handles communication with the Google Sheets API, including fetching data from a Google Sheet and pushing updates to it.
--settings.py: Django settings file, including database configurations and Google Sheets credentials path.
+- settings.py: Django settings file, including database configurations and Google Sheets credentials path.
--google_setting.py: Contains functions to authenticate and interact with Google Sheets API.
+- google_setting.py: Contains functions to authenticate and interact with Google Sheets API.
--credentials.json:
+- credentials.json:
-   -Purpose: Stores the OAuth 2.0 credentials required to authenticate with Google APIs.
+   - Purpose: Stores the OAuth 2.0 credentials required to authenticate with Google APIs.
-   -Contents: Includes client_id, client_secret, and other necessary tokens for API access, generated via the Google Cloud Console.
+   - Contents: Includes client_id, client_secret, and other necessary tokens for API access, generated via the Google Cloud Console.
--urls.py: URL configuration for the Django project, defining routes for synchronization and update operations.
+- urls.py: URL configuration for the Django project, defining routes for synchronization and update operations.
--views.py: Contains the logic for synchronizing Google Sheets with the database, creating tables, and handling webhooks for real-time updates.
+- views.py: Contains the logic for synchronizing Google Sheets with the database, creating tables, and handling webhooks for real-time updates.

 ## Contributing
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.
 If you have any questions or issues, please open an issue on GitHub.